timradtke/threedx/README.md

 <!-- badges: end -->

-Use 3DX to generate interpretable probabilistic forecasts by purely weighting values from the observed time series—call it “attention” if you like!
+Use 3DX to generate interpretable probabilistic forecasts by purely weighting values from the observed time series.

 What’s unique about 3DX is that it can be used to derive forecasts not only based on a “latent state” but also observation-driven, drawing